Seagate Technology: Second Steve Luczo era (2009–2017)

 In December 2011, Seagate acquired Samsung's HDD business.
 Seagate also acquired a license to use Samsung trademark on HDD products for five years; after license expired, Seagate rebranded all Samsung-branded external HDD products to Maxtor, a company that Seagate acquired at the end of 2005.
 After the acquisition, internal HDDs from former Samsung factories were simultaneously branded as Samsung and Seagate, and then were exclusively branded as Seagate.

 In 2012, Seagate continued to raise its dividend and repurchased nearly 30% of the company's outstanding shares.
 In the fiscal year ending June 2012, Seagate had achieved record revenues, record gross margins, record profits, and regained its position as the largest disc drive manufacturer.
 Its market value had increased to over $14 billion.
 In March 2012, Seagate demonstrated the first 1 TB/square inch density hard drive, with the possibility of scaling up to 60 TB by 2030.

-In 2013, Seagate was the first HDD company to begin shipment of shingled magnetic recording drives, announcing in September that they had already shipped over 1 million such drives.
+In 2013, Seagate was the first HDD company to begin shipment of shingled magnetic recording drives, announcing in September that it had already shipped over 1 million such drives.

 In February 2016, Seagate received a class action lawsuit concerning defective hard drives.

 In August 2016, Seagate demonstrated its 60 TB SSD—claimed to be "the largest SSD ever demonstrated"—at the Flash Memory Summit in Santa Clara.

 In January 2017, Seagate announced the shutdown of one of its largest HDD assembly plants, located in Suzhou, China.
 The plant became part of Seagate after Maxtor's acquisition in 2006; Maxtor started producing hard drives in Suzhou in 2004.